Constitution

 Election and Term

-The President shall be selected by the Elders from among the current non-pastoral Elders.
+The President shall be selected by the Elders from among the current non-staff Elders.
 The President may serve until the end of his term on the Board of Elders.

 Duties